A new study shows people consume less of things presented on red plates

 Previously, scientists found diners at a pasta buffet heaped the marinara on if they used white plates, but took smaller helpings if their plates were red.
 They did the opposite when the pasta had a white sauce.
 So researchers thought the key to eating less might be sharp color contrasts.

-, published in the journal Appetite this month, indicates it's not contrast, but one specific color -- red -- that causes people to cut back on what they consume.
+But the new study, published in the journal Appetite this month, indicates it’s not contrast, but one specific color – red – that causes people to cut back on what they consume.
 The research tested how much food or hand cream people used when the product was placed on a red, white or blue plate.

 In the new study, volunteers rated the saltiness of popcorn, nuttiness of chocolate and stickiness of hand cream.